Improving performance requires leaders to consider employee engagement, satisfaction, and culture and ask how these areas can be strengthened.

 3. Provide trust and flexibility.

 Simply put, life happens.
 Between the needs of family, our own needs, doctor’s appointments, and personal preferences, strict scheduling doesn’t work for everyone.
 Pose questions to yourself and your team—how do you want your workday to look?
 What environment allows you to work most effectively?
 If expectations and objectives are clear, flexibility is beneficial for both individuals and organizations.
 Trust that objectives will be met, and if they aren’t, commit to following up with the conversations that need to happen in order to address the issue.
-For more on strengthening trust, read our previous blog post here.
+For more on building trust, read our previous blog post here.

 4. Have conversations about the amount of autonomy that’s currently present.